echen/prediction-strength/README.md

 # About

 An implementation of the prediction strength algorithm from Tibshirani, Walther, Botstein, and Brown's "Cluster validation by prediction strength".
+A description of the algorithm can be found [here](http://echen.me/posts/counting-clusters).

 # Examples